The M.S. in Health Analytics and Biostatistics is a 36-credit program preparing students to become biostatisticians.

 - Resume or CV

 A very short application to the University of Nevada, Reno Graduate School is also required, but you will not need to re-submit the other materials submitted to SOPHAS.
-Fees for the University of Nevada, Reno application will be covered by the School of Community Health Sciences.
+A full application must be submitted to SOPHAS (step 1) and you must pay the fee before you can apply to the University of Nevada, Reno Graduate School.
+Only fees for the University of Nevada, Reno application will be covered by the School of Public Health (not the SOPHAS application).

 To complete the University application, follow these steps: